Mykonos or Santorini? Which island should you choose for your upcoming trip to Greece?

 Vassilitis vineyard is the newest Santorini winery and it is one with some of the best wines.
 They also offer a five-course degustation menu whereby you can taste sumptuous Cycladic delicacies that really bring out the flavours of the wines.

-Some Santorini wineries boast spectacular panoramas over the island, making them the perfect place to watch the sunset or enjoy a romantic ambiance on your honeymoon or valentines getaway.
+Some Santorini wineries boast spectacular panoramas over the island, making them the perfect place to watch the sunset or enjoy a romantic ambience on your honeymoon or valentines getaway.
 To keep it real, unfortunately, some of the more “Instagrammable” wineries with better views do not have the best wine.

 Regardless, if you are planning on visiting a selection of Santorini wineries, you may as well have a breadth of experiences, right?
-Venetsanos winery offers some of the most incredible views on the island.
+Venetsanos Winery offers some of the most incredible views on the island.

 However, the wine isn’t quite as good as the less scenic choices and the premises are often crowded.
 If dining while you drink, or enjoying charcuterie and wine pairings are important to you, there are several wineries that serve excellent food.